How to Create a Fitness App from Scratch in 4 Key Steps

 Lack of motivation is the main reason why users stop using fitness applications.
 If you are contemplating how to make a fitness app that users will love and won’t abandon, gamification should be your ultimate choice.

 Rewards, badges, and elements of games and contests motivate users to continue exercising.
-You can see this point in apps like RunKeeper, Nike+, Apple Health.
+You can see this point in activity tracking apps like RunKeeper, Nike+, Apple Health.

 Rewards can include general goals and milestones.
 For example, you can praise users for workouts completed, monthly streaks, or workout frequency, and for completion of a whole program.